jbxamora/expressnotes/README.md

-# Note Taker
+# expressnotes

-Note Taker is a simple web application for creating, storing, and managing notes.
+expressnotes is a simple web application for creating, storing, and managing notes.
 Built with Express and Node.js, it allows users to quickly write down and save their thoughts and ideas.
 ## User Story

 ```md